soeaver/AirNet-PyTorch/README.md

 # AirNet-PyTorch
-Implementation of the paper ''Attention Inspiring Receptive-fields Network'' (under review), which contains the evaluation code and trained model by:
+Implementation of the paper ''Attention Inspiring Receptive-fields Network'' (under review), which contains the evaluation code and trained models.
+By:

 [Lu Yang](https://github.com/soeaver), Qing Song, Yingqi Wu and Mengjie Hu